 Watering the plants in the (late) afternoon:

-- Watering in the middle of a day is definitely not a good idea, especially when sky is clear and sun is right at its peak in afternoon.
-Watering in hot hours will have adverse effect on growth of plants.
+- Watering in the middle of the day is definitely not a good idea, especially when the sky is clear and the sun is right at its peak in the afternoon.
+Watering in hot hours will have an adverse effect on the growth of plants.
 Read about how to water succulents.

-- In summer season you can always water your plants in evening.
-Many container grown, sun loving vegetables and outdoor potted flowering shrubs need to be watered twice a day (Morning and evening) in Indian summer, particularly during the months of April and May.
-You may like to try self watering containers.
+- In the summer season, you can always water your plants in the evening.
+Many container-grown, sun-loving vegetables and outdoor potted flowering shrubs need to be watered twice a day (Morning and evening) in Indian summer, particularly during the months of April and May.
+You may like to try self-watering containers.

 Keep in mind that let the leaves dry before the night takes over as wet leaves are an open invitation to fungus.
 Read about natural anti-fungal remedies.